-Maldivian waters were selected to monitor the evolution of biodegradable ropes in controlled conditions, on one hand because light and water characteristics were similar to those of FAD fishing grounds in Indian Ocean and on the other hand because FAD beaching events are very common in Maldivian waters and the time needed for a FAD to degrade after it arrives at a reef, is of great interest in these islands.
-In addition, the facilities of Maldivian Marine Research Center allowed a close monitoring of the ropes.
+Maldivian waters were selected to monitor the evolution of biodegradable ropes in controlled conditions, on one hand because light and water characteristics were similar to those of tropical tuna fishing grounds and on the other, the facilities of Maldivian Marine Research Center allowed a close monitoring of the ropes.

-Samples were deployed in June 2016 in 2 different sites simultaneously (Figure 2), in offshore waters attached to a mooring rope, simulating a FAD in oceanic waters, and in a shallow lagoon close to the reef in Maniyafushi island, simulating the arrival of a FAD to the coast.
+Samples were deployed in June 2016 in 2 different sites simultaneously (Fig 2), in offshore waters attached to a mooring rope, simulating a FAD in oceanic waters and in a shallow lagoon close to the reef in Maniyafushi island, simulating the arrival of a FAD to the coast.
 These 2 different environments allowed monitoring the behavior of the ropes simulating a FAD while in oceanic waters as well as when a beaching event occurs, monitoring the time that the rope remains in the reef.

-Samples of the 3 twines were deployed at sea for one year to measure degradation in time.
+Samples of the 3 twines were deployed at sea for one year to measure degradation with time.
 Once every 2 months, samples were retrieved from the 2 sites and the breaking strength in kg (defined as the weight at which the strings break) for the 3 different ropes was measured using a dynamometer.
 Breaking strength (Kg) of the strands was measured from month 6 to month 12.
 The amount of biofouling adhered was also assessed and the weight of the ropes with time at sea measured.